|

 7 Pot Bubblegum Peppers – Bleeding Calyx Varieties

-When we grow peppers, we make a point to always grow varieties that are not easy to find.
-Instead of bell peppers, we have grown the Italian Marconi.
-Instead of jalapenos, we have grown the jalafuego.
+When I grow peppers, I make a point to always grow some varieties that are not easy to find.
+Instead of bell peppers, we have grown the Italian Marconi, Lesya, and Carmen peppers.
+Instead of jalapeƱos, we loved growing the jalafuego variety.

-Perhaps one of the most difficult-to-source peppers is the 7 Pot Bubblegum variety.
-This superhot pepper, also known as the Bleeding Bubblegum or the BBG7 pepper, is a marvel in the world of strange peppers.
+Perhaps one of the most difficult-to-source hot peppers is the 7 Pot Bubblegum variety.
+This superhot pepper, also known as the bleeding bubblegum or the BBG7 pepper, is a marvel in the world of strange peppers.

 7 Pot Bubblegum pepper fully ripe